All posts by Steve Bennett

 Sprinters Nervous System Pre-school

-strong>Sprinters need to be steadily throughout the year training for more strength and then training in ways to let their nervous systems learn how to use the extra strength & convert it to power.
-Its not enough to lift heavy weight or lift weights fast.
-Muscle contraction are far faster than any lifting that can be done.
-See every activity as a way to let the brain learn.
-Just like when you learned to walk.
+Sprinters need to train steadily throughout the year for more strength and then train in ways that let their nervous systems learn how to use the extra strength and convert it to power.
+It’s not enough to lift heavy weights or lift weights fast.
+Muscle contractions are far faster than any lifting that can be done.
+See every activity as a way to let the brain learn, just like when you learned to walk.

 Some theories say to lift weights & run in the same session.
 There are a few ways to do this:

-• Lift specific heavy weight first in small volumes first and then sprint flat out shortly afterward.
-The best specific weight exercises is single legged step ups on a low box.
+• Lift specific heavyweights in small volumes first, then sprint flat out shortly afterwards.
+The best specific weight exercises are single-legged step-ups on a low box.

 • Lift weights straight after the sprint session.
-This creates more recovery for the nervous system for the next quality session.
+This creates more recovery for the nervous system for the following quality sessions.

-• Mixing some bounding alternate legs is a good way to link strength training to sprinting. (i will write another separate article about this soon)
+• Mixing some bounding with alternate legs is a good way to link strength training to sprinting.

-The main thing not do is volumes of half effort sprinting and think that is sprint training.
-It is only conditioning & filling in time.
-Done too fast these will spoil speed development as well, and doing them in volumes will only convert fast twitch fibres too slower.
+The main thing not to do is do volumes of half-effort sprinting and think that is sprint training.
+It is only conditioning and filling in time.
+Done too fast, these will spoil speed development as well, and doing them in volumes will only convert fast twitch fibres to slower ones.

 SPRINT Training Approach

-Think of yourself as athletes like a dragster.
-To be faster your engine needs more power to get an engine upgrade you need to train smartly with weights for years.
-This will if done properly look after your engine requirements to the best of your genetics.
+Think of yourself as an athlete, like a dragster.
+To be faster, your engine needs more power.
+To get an engine upgrade, you need to train smartly with weights for years.
+If done properly, this will take care of your engine requirements to the best of your genetics.

-At the same time as you do this you need to work on getting your engine to deliver what you want through the tyres.
-This requires you to give your nervous system the opportunity to practise using the improving engine as often as possible in the most effective way.
-Put simply, you need to sprint over short distances faster than you ever have before, you need to practise starting quicker than ever before and to jump or bound or do whatever power activity you do better than ever before.
-Your brain needs practise at accessing and using your newly available power & strength.
-This is what sprint training is.
-You are training to give your brain the chance to convert the new engines abilities into improvement in running speed.
+At the same time as you do this, you need to work on getting your engine to deliver what you want through the tyres.
+This requires you to allow your nervous system to practise using the improving engine as often as possible in the most effective way.
+But, you need to sprint over short distances faster than ever, practise starting quicker than ever, and jump or bound or do whatever power activity you do better than ever before.

-Regular small doses of the best quality sprint training is the key to seeing steady improvement in performance.
+Small doses of the best quality sprint training are the key to steady performance improvement.

 1/ Upgrade your engine – by doing smartly planned weight training